 Work on Skills Related to College

 When thinking about college, there are some academic skills that can really help students be successful from the get-go.
 In college, students are really in charge of their schedule.
 To be academically successful, students can benefit from some experience planning time to study, organizing assignments and due dates, and reaching out to teachers when questions come up.
 In addition, in college, students play a big role in ensuring their accommodations and modifications are in place.
 Working on self-advocacy is a great place to start practicing for that shift.
 In addition, preparing for college goes beyond academic preparation.
 Social skills and independent living skills are all part of college success.
-For more ideas, download a checklist of skills for college.
+For more ideas, download the UCCS checklist of skills for college and the 4 domains of college preparation checklist.

 Include College in the IEP